This Magical Island In Ontario Is A Paradise Worth The Road Trip

-Manitoulin Island is a paradise nestled within the waters of the great Lake Huron.
-A 4-hour drive to the tip of the Tobermory peninsula precedes a short ferry ride destined for the island, where thrilling adventures await your arrival.
+Manitoulin Island is the world's largest freshwater island, a paradise nestled within the waters of the great Lake Huron.
+A four-hour drive to the tip of the Tobermory peninsula precedes a ferry ride destined for the picturesque island.

 Upon stepping off the ferry, you'll be greeted with the most stunning displays of nature and wildlife.
-Beautiful trees and wildflowers line the trails you walk on, and along the way you'll come across towering cliffs that give the most breathtaking views of the island landscape.
+Beautiful trees and wildflowers line the trails you walk on, and along the way, you'll come across towering cliffs that offer the most breathtaking views of the island landscape.

-Of the countless things to check out on the island, there are a few areas in particular that you definitely must see during your visit.
-Providence Bay is the largest sandy beach on the island, and it features a gorgeous boardwalk, snack shops, and play parks for any young ones you may be with.
-Misery Bay is another beach with shallow waters that sometimes gets so warm you'll want to spend an entire day in it.
+Of the countless things to check out on the island, there are a few areas in particular that you must see during your visit.
+Providence Bay is the largest sandy beach on the island, featuring a gorgeous boardwalk, snack shops, and play parks for any young ones you may be with.

-Tucked away in the northern central region of the island are the Bridal Veil Falls — a glorious fount of water that spills into a clear blue, swimmable base lake.
-There are also the infamous Cup and Saucer hiking trails to check out, which terminate at cliffs that provide unforgettable panoramic views of the entire island.
+Tucked away in the central region of the island are the Bridal Veil Falls — a glorious cascade of water spilling into a clear blue, swimmable lake.
+There are also the infamous Cup and Saucer hiking trails to check out, which end at cliffs overlooking unforgettable panoramic views of the entire island.